Before You Enroll

 According to The University of Wisconsin System Policy on Individuals with Disabilities, no qualified individual with a disability shall be denied access to or participation in any program, service, or activity offered by the universities.
 Individuals with disabilities have a right to request accommodations.

-It is required that students follow the directions set forth by the UW Center for Placement Testing.
+- If you are an incoming new freshmen who plans to start during a summer/fall term, it is required that students follow the directions set forth by the UW Center for Placement Testing.
+Approval is granted via the UW Center for Placement Testing.

 UWM offers a number of other placement-related tests for UWM students.